vitaliset/vitaliset.github.io/_posts/2023-01-06-threshold-dependent-opt.md

 ### 3. Tuning the threshold during gridsearch on a chunk of the training set

 <p><div align="justify">A better way to do this (in terms of correctly evaluating the performance during cross-validation) is to modify our estimator&#39;s training function so that it also calculates the best threshold.
-To clarify what we are doing without having to look at the class details I will implement, it is worth comparing the difference between the method 2 and method 3.</div></p>
+To clarify what we are doing without having to look at the class details we will implement, it is worth comparing the difference between methods 2 and 3.</div></p>

-<p><div align="justify">In each step of our cross-validation, we will have a training set and a set validation that we will use to evaluate the performance of the classifier trained in that training set.
-That is what we were doing during method 1, for instance.</div></p>
+<p><div align="justify">In each step of our cross-validation, we will have a training set and a validation set that we will use to evaluate the performance of the classifier trained in that training set.
+That is what we were doing in method 1, for instance.</div></p>

 <p><center><img src="{{ site.baseurl }}/assets/img/threshold_dependent_opt/output_30_0.png"></center></p>